-An optimized web server inside Ki Pro Mini allows you to remotely monitor and adjust parameter settings via a a browser client running on a network wired computer.
-The network can be a closed local area network, a straight computer-to-Ki Pro Mini cable, or even exposed through a firewall to a broadband WAN (not generally recommended since anyone on the internet can access the Ki Pro Mini).
+An optimized web server inside Ki Pro Quad allows you to remotely monitor and adjust parameter settings via a a browser client running on a network wired computer.
+The network can be a closed local area network, a straight computer-to-Ki Pro Quad cable, or even exposed through a firewall to a broadband WAN (not generally recommended since anyone on the internet can access the Ki Pro Quad).

-The LAN connection on Ki Pro Mini uses a standard RJ45 connector, but internally it's intelligent and communicates via standard "straight-through" CAT 5 ethernet cables or null-modem (cross-over) cables without any configuration or strapping required.
+The LAN connection on Ki Pro Quad uses a standard RJ45 connector, but internally it's intelligent and communicates via standard "straight-through" CAT 5 ethernet cables or null-modem (cross-over) cables without any configuration or strapping required.

-Note: Safari is the preferred web browser for Ki Pro control.
+Safari is the preferred web browser for Ki Pro Quad control on the Mac, and additionally Chrome and Firefox on Windows.
 Other web browsers may work, but AJA cannot guarantee consistent operation for all web browsers or web browser versions.